matanui159/ReplaySorcery/README.md

 - Cross-platform support
   - Doubt there is any demand though
   - Maybe for Intel devices if they are fast enough?
-- Smaller tweaks:
-  - Add sound effect for when it saves
-  - Allow downscaling before saving